alfredbaudisch/alfredbaudisch.com/content/posts/2021-04-29-day-49-fixes-and-additions-to-my-game.md

 -   Increased mouse sensitivity
 -   F to continue dialog, instead of Enter
 -   Fixed some typos
--   Adjusted the “no hear” position, which previously the arms were merging with the body
+-   Adjusted the "no hear" position, which previously the arms were merging with the body

 Added: